Nusaiba04/AddictionRecoveryApp/README.md

 Sufi Aurangzeb Hossain

 Group Members:
        Rushali Sharif Uddin 			         011201144
        Nusaiba Zaman Manifa			     	 	  011201155
        Abtahi Ahmed					         011202247

-Sir, we are really sorry we couldn’t upload the project on GitHub.
+(Sir, we are really sorry we couldn’t upload the project on GitHub.
 We really tried learning GitHub for 3 hours today, but we couldn’t get the hang of it.
 Our computer had some issues while we were trying to upload in GitHub.
 The push operation wasn’t working.
-We really hope that you accept our submission on Google Drive or in LMS.
+We really hope that you accept our submission.
+We compiled all of our parts and only one of us uploaded the whole project to GitHub.)

 Login Page:
 We have created a login page which takes user details and logs them in if the user is recorded in the SQLite Database.
 The user can use the app after logging in every time.
 The login process is completed after pressing the login button.